WitnetRandomness Contract

 The Witnet Foundation sponsors a pre-deployed instance of WitnetRandomness

-in practically all the EVM-compatible chains supported by the Witnet oracle.
+in practically all the .

 While the WitnetRandomness